The following advice represents employer feedback, best practices and a dose of common sense.

 Use real vocabulary

-"Like, um, yup, yo, sorta, dude, bail, fly, hey, ya know, whatnot, basically" and other casual habits of speech are not acceptable on the internship.
+"Like, lit, um, yup, yo, sorta, shade, woke, bail, hey, ya know, whatnot, basically" and other casual habits of speech are not acceptable on the internship.
 There is a difference between speaking to your friends and speaking with an employer.
 How you speak not only reflects on your professionalism but also on your intelligence.

 Never use profane language on the internship site, during lunch with colleagues or fellow interns, or with clients.
 There is no place for profanity during the internship or any associated activities.
 You never know who may be listening or whom you may offend.
 The risk is not worth the price you may pay as a consequence.